rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 ### 4.1.8 Roles in Relationships

 It is possible that one entity set appears two or more times in a single relationship.
-If so, we draw as many lines from the relationship to the entity set as the entitiy set appears in the relationship.
+If so, we draw as many lines from the relationship to the entity set as the entity set appears in the relationship.
 Each line to the entity set represents a different `role` that the entity set plays in the relationship.
 We therefore label the edges between the entity set and relationship by names, which we call "roles".

 ### 4.1.9 Attributes on Relationships